drcarenhan/COMP90042_2024/README.md

 | :exclamation:  You need to put the code that you conduct all actions for this section to the [ipynb template](https://colab.research.google.com/drive/1flkFWGcD1S84HONhTGodsEudyPZjsJ75?usp=sharing) |
 |-----------------------------------------|

+**IMPORTANT: please make sure that you check the IMPORTANT NOTES**

+**Testing and Leaderboard**
+For this assignment, instead of solely focusing on achieving higher performance, having the good architecture design & implementation with detailed step-by-step justification will be important to show you’ve fully reached our expectation in this assignment.

+**Testing and Evaluation**
+You are to implement a testing program with the trained model.
+When the testing program is executed, the program should show the testing result by using your proposed model.
+The testing result should include accuracy, same as (**Workshop XX**)[https://colab.research.google.com/drive/1yVy7T9DNB9lJo3NgFdsHAuEsI0msAuPz].
+Moreover, your testing result should be compared with the baseline.
+The Bi-LSTM CRF section (the original code can be found in the [pytorch official website](https://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html)

 You need to justify your decision and explain the pattern by testing the performance of your implementation.
-The testing result should include precision, recall and F-value -refer to [Lab4(Exercise)](https://colab.research.google.com/drive/1WvRFQX_j-cg3prcGZb7zC_85c2wG64Uc?usp=sharing).
+The testing result should include precision, recall and F-value -refer to **Workshop XX**.

 You need to write a manual (readme) for the assessor.
 Your manual should guide how to test your program and also includes a list of packages (with version) that you used.
 If you work on Google Colab or Jupyter Notebook (.ipynb), your manual should guide the assessor on where to upload the required files (trained model, dataset, etc.).
 Note the assessor will use Google Colab to open your ipynb file.
 Unless you have a function that downloads required files from URL or Google Drive.

+You should provide five different testing results as below.
+For your information, the following sample result tables are from the paper
+- (Hierarchical Contextualized Representation for Named Entity Recognition)[https://arxiv.org/pdf/1911.02257v2.pdf] Luo et al., AAAI 2020

+**Evaluation Setup**
+Check the Evaluation (Dataset, Setup, Implementations) section in the paper Knowledge-aware Named Entity Recognition with Alleviating Heterogeneity Nie et al., AAAI 2020.

+1. Performance Comparison

 The following model testings should be conducted.
 For each testing, you MUST include and visualise the table/graph in the ipynb file (your code) and your documentation (section 4).
 Note that you MUST make the final model and conduct the ablation studies with that final model as follows:
 - **Input Embedding Ablation Study[3 marks]: (Explain the performance)** <br/> Test at least three types of input embedding variants (e.g. word2vec only, word2vec+POS tag embedding, word2vec+all 3 features embeddings) for your model, and visualise a table/graph with the peformance (exact value of precision, recall, and f1) of all 3 variants.